azurecz/azuretechacademy-hybridit-labs-day3/README.md

     --parameters deploy-sql.parameters.json --parameters administratorLoginPassword=Azure123
 ```

-Run this script to deploy Azure WebApp for Containers with Windows Containers with sample Windows container
+Run this script to deploy Azure WebApp for Containers with Windows Containers with reference to Azure Container Registry.
+Check parameters file for correct ACR name and how ACR referenced in ARM template.

 ```powershell
 $rgWebWin="cp-web-win"+$uniqueId